netneurolab/hansen_brainstemfc/README.md

 # Integrating brainstem and cortical functional architectures
-This repository contains code and data in support of "Integrating brainstem and cortical functional architectures", now up on [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.10.26.564245v1).
+This repository contains code and data in support of "Integrating brainstem and cortical functional architectures", published in [Nature Neuroscience](https://doi.org/10.1038/s41593-024-01787-0).
 All code was written in Python.
 Below, I describe all the foldes and files in details.